What is Ethical Banking? 4 Step Guide

 As well being clear about how they operate, and how their product works, Monzo also helps you to better manage your finances by notifying you instantly of any changes to your account balance, suggesting cheaper alternatives and allowing you to set specific savings goals with their savings pots function.

 Should I Switch to an Ethical Bank?

-Switching to an ethical bank gives you the opportunity to make a stand against unethical banks and wrack up that good karma knowing that your money will not be used for negative purposes in the future.
-You have nothing to lose, the difference between the highest paying savings accounts and the rates from responsible savings institutions is closer than ever.
-This means that you won’t be losing out by saving with a provider that only invests your money in environmentally and socially beneficial projects.
-You can see from the table above, which financial providers are leading the charge for ethical current accounts.
+Switching to an ethical banking allows you to make a stand against unethical banks.
+You can also wrack up that good karma knowing that your money will not be used for negative purposes in the future.
+You have nothing to lose, the difference between the highest-paying savings accounts and the rates from responsible savings institutions is closer than ever.
+Therefore, you won’t be losing out by saving with a provider that only invests your money in environmentally and socially beneficial projects.
+Furthermore, you can see from the table above, which financial providers are leading the charge for ethical current accounts.

-Triodos, Ecology and Charity Bank also top the ethical league table for Cash ISAs, with the building societies not too far behind.
+Additionally, Triodos, Ecology and Charity Bank top the ethical league table for Cash ISAs.
 Ecology is also the most ethical mortgage provider on the market according to Ethical Consumer’s list of ethical mortgages.
-Another option for ethically minded consumers are credit unions.
+Another option for ethically minded consumers is credit unions.
 Credit unions run as financial co-operatives owned and run by their members helping those on low-incomes get affordable credit.

 Do you want to make the world a better place?
 And to do what is right for society and the environment?
-If so, make sure you switch to a bank that isn’t using your money to invest in war, exploitation and non-renewable energy.
-Want to do more?
-Switch to an ethical energy provider that only uses 100% renewable energy!
+If this is the case, make sure you switch to a bank that isn’t investing in negative practices.
+Moreover, to to do more switch to an ethical energy provider that only uses 100% renewable energy!
 Do you have any more questions about ethical banking?
 Ask them in the comments below.